 3. Unresolved Complaints (Level III).
-A Level III Complaint is defined as a Level II Complaint that is deemed by the Streets Superintendent as unresolved within the required timeframes included in Attachment F. Upon the designation of a Level III Complaint, the Street Superintendent shall make a pre-sanction determination in writing, which shall be issued to both the complainant(s), the Director with a copy sent to the Town and Village.
+A Level III Complaint is defined as a Level II Complaint that is deemed by the Streets Superintendent as unresolved within the required timeframes included in Attachment B. Upon the designation of a Level III Complaint, the Street Superintendent shall make a pre-sanction determination in writing, which shall be issued to the complainant(s), the Director, and to the Town and Village.
 This pre-sanction notice shall provide a reasonable period of time, appropriate to the circumstances, to correct the problem.
 This pre-sanction notice shall be based upon reasonable investigation and substantial findings of fact.
 All relevant evidence assembled by the Street Superintendent shall be made available to the Department.
 Mandatory corrective action shall be limited to those actions found to be reasonable and practicable under the circumstances presented in the complaint.

 If Streets Superintendent and Director are unable to develop or agree upon the appropriate corrective action, a third-party consultant shall be selected by the County and Streets Superintendent and hired by the County at County's expense.
-The third-party consultant shall decide the most practicable, cost effective, remedial action of the presently available alternatives.
+If the parties cannot agree on a third party consultant, the complaint may be escalated to Level IV.
+The third-party consultant shall decide the most practicable and cost effective action of the presently available alternatives to effectively remedy the concern and determine the timeline for implementation.
 This remedial action shall be performed at the County's expense.
 If the County cannot provide necessary remedial action in a timely fashion, then a private contractor shall be retained to perform the work at the County's expense.

 4. Violation Notice (Level IV).
 If the County fails to take corrective action within a reasonable time reasonable time after receiving a pre-sanction notice, the Street Superintendent may issue a violation notice to the County.
-If the alleged violation involves property located within the town or village, notice shall be given to the appropriate entity.
+If the alleged violation involves property located within the Town or Village, notice shall be given to the appropriate entity.

-When the Director disputes a violation, the Street Superintendent shall provide the County with an opportunity to meet and confer regarding the alleged violation. f the alleged violation involves property under town or village jurisdiction, a representative of the town or village shall have the opportunity to participate.
+When the Director disputes a violation, the Street Superintendent shall provide the County with an opportunity to meet and confer regarding the alleged violation.
+If the alleged violation involves property under Town or Village jurisdiction, a representative of the Town or Village shall have the opportunity to participate.
 If the parties do not agree as to existence of a violation, the municipality with jurisdiction over the alleged violation may issue a citation or complaint under any applicable ordinance starting from the date of the original infraction, or resort to any other legal remedies.
 This system shall afford the County the ability to utilize the normal judicial process where the existence of a violation is contested.